raspberrypilearning/party-game/en/step_2.md

 --- /task ---

-Once the editor is open, you will need to create a new project and give your project a name.
+Once the editor is open, create a new project and give your project a name.

 --- task ---